Exaether/slumber-bridge/README.md

 # Credits
 Huge thanks to [Kengxxiao](https://github.com/Kengxxiao), [Yuanyan](https://github.com/yuanyan3060), [PuppiizSunniiz](https://github.com/PuppiizSunniiz), [fexli](https://github.com/fexli) and every other Arknights devs who provide the actual data.
 I'm only distributing the data, not extracting it, so this project wouldn't exist without them.
+And of course they don't own the data, and neither do I. All data you can find on this API belongs to Hypergryph Network Technology Co., Ltd.

 The API is made with [FastAPI](https://fastapi.tiangolo.com/)